Ilya-Muromets/Pani/README.md

 ## Acknowledgment
 This app was initially developed during my (ilya) summer 2023 Google internship, with a lot of support from my managers (Francois Bleibel and Kiran Murphy) and the wider Gcam team.
 A big thanks to them for making this project possible.

+The original code this is based on is from [https://github.com/android/camera-sample](https://github.com/android/camera-sample) and is licensed under Apache 2.0 by The Android Open Source Project, see `NOTICE` for a copy of their license.

 Good luck,
 Ilya